svaarala/duktape-wiki/Performance.md

 Note, however, that iterating a string or an array with `for-in` and expecting the array elements or string indices to be enumerated in an ascending order is non-portable.
-Such behavior, while guaranteed by many implementations including Duktape, is not guaranteed by the Ecmascript E5.1 standard.
+Such behavior, while guaranteed by many implementations including Duktape, is not guaranteed by the ECMAScript E5.1 standard.

 ### Function features

-Ecmascript has several features which make function entry and execution quite expensive.
-The general goal of the Duktape Ecmascript compiler is to avoid the troublesome features for most functions while providing full compatibility for the rest.
+ECMAScript has several features which make function entry and execution quite expensive.
+The general goal of the Duktape ECMAScript compiler is to avoid the troublesome features for most functions while providing full compatibility for the rest.